Front Controller Design pattern tutorials with examples in Java

 }

-MobileClient is a client sending a request from Mobile.
+MobileClient represents a client sending a request from a mobile device.

 public class MobileClient {